BlackHole-Consulting/olger/README.md

 # Acknowledgment

-My most sincere gratitude and recognition to Olger T., who has taught me about cybersecurity these months.
+PeterBank : My most sincere gratitude and recognition to Olger T., who has taught me about cybersecurity these months.